dhellmann/pymotw/PyMOTW/select/index.rst

 Timeouts
 --------

-:func:`select` also takes an optional fourth parameter with the number of seconds to wait before breaking off monitoring if no channels have become active.
+:func:`select` also takes an optional fourth parameter which is the number of seconds to wait before breaking off monitoring if no channels have become active.
 Using a timeout value lets a main program call :func:`select` as part of a larger processing loop, taking other actions in between checking for network input.

 When the timeout expires, :func:`select` returns three empty lists.
 Updating the server example to use a timeout requires adding the extra